Quickstart: Create an Azure Database for PostgreSQL server in the Azure portal

 Expand the server node, and then expand Databases under it.
 The list should include your existing postgres database and any other databases you've created.
 You can create multiple databases per server with Azure Database for PostgreSQL.

-Type a database name of your choice in the Database field, such as mypgsqldb2.
+Enter a database name of your choice in the Database field, such as mypgsqldb2.

 Select Save to create a new blank database.